BACK TO INDEX

 Articles in journal or book chapters

 1. M. Andrec, B.N.
 Kholodenko, R.M.
 Levy, and E.D.
 Sontag.
 Inference of signaling and gene regulatory networks by steady-state perturbation experiments: structure and accuracy.
 J. Theoret.
 Biol., 232(3):427-441, 2005.
 Note: Supplementary materials are here: http://sontaglab.org/FTPDIR/andrec-kholodenko-levy-sontag-JTB04-supplementary.pdf.
-[PDF] Keyword(s): systems biology, biochemical networks, gene and protein networks, systems identification, reverse engineering, modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] Keyword(s): systems biology, reaction networks, gene and protein networks, systems identification, reverse engineering, modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: